-1a.
-Facilitate the inundation modelling framework's long-term curation by creating an accessible platform for its distribution
+- 1a.
+Facilitate the inundation modelling framework's long-term curation by creating an accessible platform for its distribution - 1b.

-1b.
 Provide technical assistance on accessing model outputs and the proper use of model outputs 1c.
-Assist partner agencies on the development of additional uses for the model in HREP project planning
+Assist partner agencies on the development of additional uses for the model in HREP project

-Component 2 -Understanding eco-hydrologic patterns and processes: It is a goal of the UMRS management community to restore and sustainably manage floodplain forests to serve as a vital resource for future generations.
+Component 2 - Understanding eco-hydrologic patterns and processes: It is a goal of the UMRS management community to restore and sustainably manage floodplain forests to serve as a vital resource for future generations.
 Ongoing forest management is informed by inventory and monitoring programs that summarize current species distributions and forest conditions.
 Data from the programs also have the potential to provide novel insights into how and at what spatial and temporal scales forest structure and composition are influenced by environmental conditions (e.g., flooding dynamics, soils, climate), land use history, biotic factors (e.g., dispersal, competition), and their interactions.
 Research is needed to gain an integrative understanding of how abiotic and biotic factors structure UMRS floodplain forests and to identify environmental conditions suitable for supporting healthy, resilient forest ecosystems.
 This research will:

-2a.
-Examine inundation model outputs for spatial and temporal trends in different aspects of flooding regimes that may have impacts on important biophysical patterns and processes

-2b.
-Describe compositional and structural patterns of floodplain forest diversity and how they may vary across space and through time

-2c.
-Integrate flood inundation model outputs with vegetation data to better understand how multiple aspects of flood regime shape vegetation communities and their dynamics
+- 2a.
+Examine inundation model outputs for spatial and temporal trends in different aspects of flooding regimes that may have impacts on important biophysical patterns and processes - 2b.
+Describe compositional and structural patterns of floodplain forest diversity and how they may vary across space and through time - 2c.
+Integrate flood inundation model outputs with vegetation data to better understand how multiple aspects of flood regime shape vegetation communities and their dynamics - 2d.

-2d.
 Identify opportunities to apply a better understanding of flood-vegetation interactions at the HREP scale

-Tracking number Products Staff Milestones 2020EH01 Submit manuscript of UMRS inundation diversity for peer review Van Appledorn, De Jager, Rohweder 30 September 2020 2020EH02 Submit manuscript of temporal patterns in UMRS inundation regimes for peer review Van Appledorn, De Jager, Rohweder 30 September 2020 2020EH03 Analysis of UMRS floodplain forest diversity and development of forest typology sis of UMRS floodplain forest diversity and Van Appledorn Van Appledorn On-Going Manuscript: Modeling and mapping inundation regimes for ecological and management applications: a case study of the Upper Mississippi River floodplain, USA; Van Appledorn, De Jager, Rohweder, Jason.
-In revision with J Hydrology; split into two manuscripts.
-Additional manuscript is 2020EH01) Development of UMRS inundation model query tool; Van Appledorn, Fox, Rohweder, De Jager; 2019EH03
+Tracking number Products Staff Milestones 2020EH02 Submit manuscript of temporal patterns in UMRS inundation regimes for peer review Van Appledorn, De Jager, Rohweder 30 September 2021 2021EH01 Draft manuscript of temporal and spatial trends of large wood in the UMRS and potential ecohydrologic drivers Van Appledorn, Jankowski 30 September 2021 2021EH02 Draft manuscript of UMRS floodplain forest classification Van Appledorn, De Jager 30 September 2021 2021EH03 Spatial analyses of UMRS geomorphic channel and/or delta features (e.g., slope, width, complexity, geomorphons, shoaling, etc.) to understand hydrogeomorphic constraints on river form and function Van Appledorn 30 September 2021 On-Going

+Manuscript: Modeling and mapping inundation regimes for ecological and management applications: a case study of the Upper Mississippi River floodplain, USA; Van Appledorn, De Jager, Rohweder, Jason.
+(In revision with J Hydrology)

+Development of UMRS inundation model query tool; Van Appledorn, Fox, Rohweder, De Jager; 2019EH03

-Acquisition and Interpretation of Four-Band Imagery for Production of 2020 UMRS Land Cover/Land Use Data and Pool-Based Orthomosaics
+FY2020-2025 Scope of Work: Acquisition and Interpretation of Four-Band Imagery for Production of 2020 UMRS Land Cover/Land Use Data and Pool-Based Orthomosaics